Give us a Call

 Odors can be a nuisance, but are they a public health hazard?
 Odors are a complex mixture of gases, vapors, and dust.
 It is possible for certain odorous emissions to have an impact on physical health while others may not.
 The potential impact of any odor depends upon the concentration of odorous emissions, and the frequency and duration of exposure.
 The most frequently reported symptoms attributed to odors include headache, nausea, hoarseness, cough, congestion, palpitations, shortness of breath, and eye, nose, and throat irritation.

 Spokane Clean Air takes odor complaints seriously and follows protocols established through our air quality regulations to protect the air and public health.
-Per agency Regulation I, Article VI, Section 6.04:
+Per our agency Regulation I, Article VI, Section 6.04(C):

 Once a complaint is received, it is recorded into a database and then assigned to a field inspector for follow-up.
 Inspectors generally respond to complaints during regular business hours.

-Three conditions must be met for us to consider enforcement action on an odor incident:
+Three conditions must be met for enforcement action to be considered on an odor incident:

 (1) An inspector detects an odor at an intensity level of 2 or greater using the scale below: